Keyboard shortcuts

 • Linux: ~/.config/lsplus/config.toml

-• MacOS: ~/.config/lsplus/config.toml
+• macOS: ~/.config/lsplus/config.toml

 Available Options